fbpx

 Bank statement loans can be a good option for self-employed borrowers because they allow borrowers to qualify based on total funds coming in rather than income tax returns.
 With a bank statement loan, the borrower qualifies by showing the last 12-24 months of bank statements.
 Bank statement loans are non-qualified (non-QM) mortgages, which means they lack some of the consumer protections of major loan programs and have higher interest rates.

-At Elev8 in Bend and Central Oregon, we work with self-employed clients to get the most competitive rates possible on the best loan product for your individual situation.
+At Elev8 Mortgage, we work with self-employed clients to get the most competitive rates possible on the best loan product for your individual situation.
 We know that it can require a few more hoops, but we make getting loans easy for self-employed borrowers.